xiangyu2022/LPBkg/python/README.md

 # where the value 1.3590681192057597 is calculated by minimizing function mil with respect to the parameter ''d'' using ''Brent optimization''
 ```

-Let's chek how our postulated model fits the data
+Let's check how our postulated model fits the data

 ```dash
 fig, ax = plt.subplots(figsize=(14, 7))